sarbbottam/react-accessible-typeahead/README.md

 import TypeaheadWikipedia from '/path/to/node_modules/react-accessible-typeahead/build/example/component/typeahead-wikipedia.js';
 ```

-Please ensure to `import` the `/path/to/node_modules/react-accessible-typeahead/build/example/main.css`
+Please ensure to `import` the `/path/to/node_modules/react-accessible-typeahead/build/example/main.css`, like so:

 ```css
 @import /path/to/node_modules/react-accessible-typeahead/build/example/main.css;